 But what about the cheese and mayo?

-You want to be sure that these are made from a quality, safe sources.
+You want to be sure that these are made from quality, safe sources.

-In the case of mayonnaise, it must be manufactured from pasteurized, premium quality eggs.
-Fortunately, Subway claims to use this type of ingredient for their sandwiches.
+In the case of mayonnaise, it must be manufactured from pasteurized, premium-quality eggs.
+Fortunately, Subway claims to use this type of ingredient for its sandwiches.
 They use this mayo for their salads and sandwiches, too.

 Now, as for cheese, it should be from a pasteurized milk source.
 Whether it is cheddar, feta, mozzarella, American cheese, and other types of cheese, just be sure they are safe for you.
 Hard cheeses are usually safe, especially when you are pregnant.

 To be more specific, there are quite a few sandwiches that pregnant women can eat at Subway.
 These include the following:

 - Roast beef

 - Spicy Italian